newatoms/guides/get-clients/readme.md

 Prospects that have been contacted and need a follow up and all the information you need to do so sucesfully:

 * All information of the pervious stages
-* Notes of previous contact with the prospect and
+* Notes of previous contact with the prospect
 * The next suggested step.

 #### Archive